 - Be aware they might tell you they’re fine when they aren’t depending on how close you are to them.

 - Be aware that not everyone wants to talk about it and may need more space than others.

 - DO NOT introduce them to your girlfriend the day after the death.

 - DO NOT visit if you’re not close to at least one member of the family or to the deceased person.

 - DO NOT ask if people came over to visit them specifically – it may cause them feel alone if someone hasn’t come over to visit them specifically.

 - DO NOT forget about the family after the funeral – it does not get easier after the funeral.

 - DO NOT tell them what to do for the funeral unless they ask.

-- DO NOT try too hard to make them smile – they experienced a death and smiling won’t come easy.
+- DO NOT try too hard to make them smile – they experienced a death and smiling won’t come easily.

-- DO NOT say on the bright side, now you only have …. to …. – ex.
+- DO NOT say on the bright side, now you only have …. – ex.
 Now you only have 3 brothers to bug you.